mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-11.md

 ## `useEffect` Hook

 `useEffect` is an important but confusing hook to master.
-You'll use it to
+You will run into it in the future!

 ## Why you should know this